By Atonement Licensing Advisory

 A Palo Alto Networks Enterprise Agreement quote is a commitment you size, not a price you accept.
 Buyers who prepare 150 days out, hold an independent view of what they will actually deploy, and use the levers in the right order routinely reset the credit pool, the bundling, and the uplift that the first quote treats as fixed.
-This guide lays out how Palo Alto builds an EA, the levers that move it, the timeline that builds your position, and the three places where most money is lost: credit sizing, support tiers, and the compliance review.

 The Palo Alto Enterprise Agreement is a multi year commitment funded by a pool of flexible credits.
 Instead of buying each subscription and appliance as a separate line, you commit to a credit value for the term and draw it down as you turn products on.
-Software NGFW credits cover VM-Series and CN-Series firewalls, while Prisma and Cortex consume from their own credit types at their own rates.
+Software NGFW credits cover VM-Series and CN-Series firewall capacity, while Prisma and Cortex consume from their own credit types at their own rates.

 The quote is anchored on a deployment forecast the account team builds with you, then padded.
 A larger committed pool earns a deeper headline discount, which is the incentive the seller uses to push the number up.
 The first quote is built to protect margin and to lock a commitment that runs ahead of your real consumption curve, because unused credits that expire at term end are pure margin for the vendor.

-Discount is one lever among many.
+Discount is one lever among eleven.
 Buyers who negotiate only on the headline percentage leave the structural value on the table.
 Use these in sequence, starting with the ones that cost Palo Alto the least to give and protect you the most.

 | Lever | What it does | When it works best |